 Sweet Joe Pye Weed (Eutrochium purpureum), also known as Gravel Root, is a large clumping perennial that injects architectural interest into the late summer landscape.
 This robust wildflower has multiples of sturdy stems with whorls of attractive foliage.
 In mid-summer, plants are topped with a frothy crown of rounded rosy pink flower clusters.
-The vanilla scented blooms are frequented by butterflies.
+Butterflies frequent the vanilla-scented blooms.

 In the Language of Flowers, Sweet Joe Pye Weed is said to mean Delay.
 It is sometimes cultivated and has escaped from cultivation in parts of New Zealand.